The Emergence of Hostile Environments for Refugees

 When summer hits they’ll take the biggest risk of their lives and they have no idea what waits on the other side.

-Taking a glance back to those figures in World War II and you’ll see it was estimated that 20 million people were displaced.
-I know most of us would do everything we could to change the happening of World War II, so this might just be a chance for redemption.
+Taking a glance back to those figures in World War II and it was estimated that 20 million people were displaced.
+Most of us would do everything we could to impede World War II, and this might just be a chance for redemption.